navikt/melosys-skjema-web/README.md

 # Melosys Skjema

-Fullstack-applikasjon for digitale skjema for utsendt arbeidstaker (A1-søknad).
+Web-applikasjon for digitale skjema for utsendt arbeidstaker (A1-søknad).

 ## Tech Stack